RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 ## CommonJS

-[CommonJS](https://en.wikipedia.org/wiki/CommonJS) is a module definition system made popular by [Node.js](https://nodejs.org/en/).
+[CommonJS](https://en.wikipedia.org/wiki/CommonJS) is a module specification made popular by [Node.js](https://nodejs.org/en/).
 Did you ever use Node.js `require()` or `module.exports`? - that is CommonJS.
-Being used in hundreds of thousands of Node.js packages, it is safe to say that CommonJS is the module definition with the widest adoption right now.
+Being used in hundreds of thousands of Node.js packages, it is safe to say that CommonJS is the module type with the widest adoption right now.
 [Webpack](https://webpack.js.org/) and [Browserify](https://browserify.org/) are popular build tools focusing on this format.
 When targeting Node.js, no build tools are needed as this module format is supported natively.

 CommonJS Syntax Example: